parrt/msds501/notes/computation.md

 ## Summary

 Other than transferring data to and from memory, processors primarily perform arithmetic operations, such as "cost + tax".
-Processes can also conditionally or repeatedly execute operations.
+Processors can also conditionally or repeatedly execute operations.

-When mapping real-world problems to pseudocode, you'll follow the program or function work plan and eventually work backwards from the desired result to identify sequence of operations.
+When mapping real-world problems to pseudocode, you'll follow the program or function work plan and eventually work backwards from the desired result to identify a suitable sequence of operations.
 These operations will either map to our high level [programming patterns](patterns.md) or to the lower level patterns described here.

 If you can't identify a higher level pattern for a piece of the problem, try to map it to a conditional operation or a loop around one or more operations.